giterdun345/animation-header-burger/README.md

 # animation-header-burger
-A large hamburger in header with home page that is animated, responsive
+A large hamburger menu in header with home page and links to other pages that is animated and responsive.
+Start of profile homepage in React.